 The base salary is determined by the Supervisory Board.

 Short-term incentive (annual bonus)

-The target STI is 100 percent of the base salary for the CEO and 65 percent of the base salary for any other member.
-The STI is linked to financial targets (70 percent), as well as the individual and qualitative targets of the members of the Board of Management (30 percent).
-The specific targets are determined annually by the Supervisory Board.
-In respect of the financial targets, the Supervisory Board can choose two to three financial metrics and determine their relative weighting from the following list:
+The target STI is 100 percent of base salary for the CEO and 65 percent of base salary for any other member of the Board of Management.
+The STI is linked to financial targets (70 percent) and to individual and qualitative targets of the members of the Board of Management (30 percent).
+Targets are determined annually by the Supervisory Board.
+In respect of the financial targets, the Supervisory Board choses two to three financial metrics and determines their relative weighting from the following list:

 - Net income (to shareholders)